harshinidodda27/CodeAlpha_Iris_Flower_Classification/README.md

 - The Iris dataset is balanced across all three species.
 - Petal measurements are highly useful for distinguishing species.
 - Setosa is easily separable from the other species.
-- The trained Random Forest model achieved perfect classification on the test data.
+- The trained Decision Tree model achieved perfect classification on the test data.

 ---